SGpp/DisCoTec/paper.md

 adaptation work is needed for use with the `DisCoTec` framework.
-`DisCoTec` demonstrates its superiority in higher-dimensional time-dependent simulations, such as high-fidelity plasma simulations in 4- to 6-dimensions [@pollingerStableMassconservingSparse2023].
+`DisCoTec` demonstrates its superiority in higher-dimensional time-dependent simulations, such as high-fidelity plasma simulations in 4- to 6-dimensions [@pollingerStableMassconservingSparse2023] and even for simulations in two dimensions, improvements may be observed.
-And already in the 2D case, improvements are observable.

 A central part of the combination technique at scale is the transformation of grid coefficients into a multi-scale basis.